randlabs/server-watchdog/README.md

 ##### `freeDiskSpace.checkPeriod`

-Specifies how often the check should be done.
+Establishes how often the check should be done.
 Time units are the same than `log.maxAge`.

 ##### `freeDiskSpace.minimumSpace`